 This might be the hardest part to get consistent with or you might find this super easy and fun.

-If you’ve already got a website, these emails not only help to establish your credentials but also provide easy links to new content such as blog posts on your website.
+If you’ve already got a website, these emails not only help to establish your credentials.
+They also provide easy links to new content such as blog posts on your website.

 If you haven’t yet got a website, make sure you keep copies of your emails as they will become instant blog content for when you do publish a website.